 During the period the percentages used to calculate the increased amount have been changing many times.
-The latest change was in 2017 (not implemented in the model).

 In 2017, the maximum period for earnings-related unemployment benefit was reduced from 500 to 400 days.
 Unemployed persons with an employment history of three years or less will be able to get unemployment allowance for a maximum of 300 days.
 However, the maximum period will remain 500 days for unemployed persons who meet the work requirement after reaching age 58 and who have completed at least five years of employment during the last 20 years.